mukeshmk/zc9uVMJHDrT3dpLz/README.md

 - **ChatService**: Business logic layer that manages:
   - Session creation and tracking
-  - Conversation history (in-memory storage)
+  - Conversation history (persistent SQLite storage)
   - Message processing and coordination with the agent graph
   - Response generation